How To Make Buttermilk Substitute From Milk

 What you need

 For this easy recipe you will need milk and ONE type of acid.
-Your choice of the following:
+Choose one of the three listed:

 - Vinegar – Use neutral-tasting vinegar.
 White distilled vinegar is best, but apple cider or white wine vinegar will also work.
 Stay away from balsamic or any flavored vinegar.